rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 ..
 TODO::
     Implement below

-To load an actor-critic model saved by a PyTorch :mlc:`Machine Learning Control <>` implementation, run:
+To load an actor-critic model saved by a PyTorch MLC implementation, run:

 .. code-block:: python